danishkash/danishkash.github.io/README.md

 I am a final year PhD student in the [Networks and Optimization research group](https://www.cwi.nl/en/research/networks-and-optimization/) at [Centrum Wiskunde & Informatica](https://www.cwi.nl/en/), Amsterdam.
 Previously, I did a master's degree in mathematics at [ETH Zurich](https://math.ethz.ch) and a bachelor's degree in mathematics at the [University of Geneva](https://www.unige.ch/math/en).

 My main research interests are in theoretical computer science and combinatorial optimization.
-More specifically, most of my work has been in approximation algorithms, online algorithms and algorithmic game theory.
+Some topics that I have worked on are approximation algorithms, online algorithms and algorithmic game theory.

 My CV can be found [here](CV_Danish_Kashaev.pdf) and my email addresses are:
 - danich dot 1997 at gmail dot com